jfb-h/synthetic-tourism/documents/papers/main.typ

 This might be an indication of the Elbphilharmonie -- still being relatively recent at the time of the pandemic -- contributing to Hamburg attracting 'revenge tourism', i.e., tourism driven by a disproportionate willingness to travel after the lockdown @vogler2022.
 Whether recent landmarks and the visibility they create systematically interact with such rebound effects is however speculative at best and beyond the scope of this study.

 #todo[
   estimate
+  - seasonality of difference
   - variable importance
-  - monetary estimate based on per-visitor per-day spending / overnight stay cost ]
+  - monetary estimate based on per-visitor per-day spending / overnight stay cost (Philipp) ]